kristinemlarson/gnssIR_python/README.md

 * ORBITS = where the GPS/GNSS orbits will be stored (nav directory for GPS only and sp3 subdirectory for multi GNSS).
-These files are only used in the fortran conversion code from RINEX to SNR.
+These files are only used in the Fortran conversion code from RINEX to SNR.

 * REFL_CODE = where the reflection code inputs (SNR files and instructions) and outputs (RH) will be stored (see below)